What Is a Headache Behind the Eye?

 These headaches often begin with pain around your eye and temple.
 They can spread to the back of your head.
 You might also have an aura, which can include visual signs like a halo or flashing lights that sometimes come before the pain starts.

-These are the most common types of headaches.
+These are the most common type of headache.
 They usually cause a dull pain on both sides of your head or across the front of your head, behind your eyes.
 Your shoulders and neck may also hurt.
 Tension headaches might last 20 minutes to a few hours.

 These cause severe pain around your eyes, often around just one eye.
 They usually come in groups.
 You may have several of them every day for weeks and then not have any for a year or more before they start again.